MCBoarder289/high-performance-sqlite/notes.md

 ### SQLite's File Format
 * The file is a lot of equal size chunks of data.
 * When you delete it.
 It deletes, the page where they are
-* Chunk is configurable- and configuration itself is a page
+* Chunk size is configurable- and configuration itself is a page
 * First line is ASCII of "SQLite format 3"
 * Settings like page size/journal mode, etc. are all at the front of the file to inform sqlite how to operate